Gh0stCybersec/INE-Security-eJPTv2-Notes/README.md

 The exam is not meant to be a CTF but to simulate a real penetration test!

+To pass the eJPT, you must receive an overall exam score of at least 70%.

 ## eJPTv2 Exam and Study Tips

 Training to Skip: